About feature flags

 There is an important relationship between Applications, Environments, and flags that allows for increased reusability and scalability.

-Applications are the highest-level in our hierarchy, encompassing unique environments and flags underneath them.
+Applications are the highest-level in the hierarchy, encompassing unique environments and flags underneath them.
 Applications should reflect the individual products and services your organization may have.
 It should not reflect one app in several states of servers.

 Environments represent your deployment pipeline: production, staging, or testing.
 CloudBees Feature Management supports working with multiple Environments.
+Refer to the Environments article for more information.

 Flags are shared between Environments, but each environment feature flag configuration is different.